Pet Loss Grief and Closure:

 Closure: An Overused Word

 I don’t like the word closure.
 Several years ago I had just arrived home after having my cat euthanized.
-Her death was sudden and unexpected.
+Her death was unexpected.
 As I got out of the car, I leaned against its door and began to cry.
 My neighbor was mowing his lawn.
 He came over and asked me what was wrong.
 I told him that I had returned from the veterinary hospital after my cat's euthanasia.

 He responded, "Oh.
 You'll get over it."
 When I mumbled, "I doubt that," he shrugged his shoulders and went back to his mowing.
 He eventually moved from the neighborhood but I never said more than hello to him again.